Huntsville Drug Crime Attorneys

 You might be tempted to rely on the mercy of the court system if you are facing your first offense.
 After all, how bad could the worst-case scenario possibly be?
 Well, depending upon the specific circumstances of your case, the answer is “pretty bad”.
 For something as simple as a misdemeanor possession charge for marijuana, for example, you could face a year in jail, a year of probation, and/or a fine of $6,000.
 If the possession is for a substance other than marijuana – something like heroin or cocaine – then the charge could increase to five years in state prison, a fine of $15,000, and five years’ worth of probation.

-To protect your future as well as your freedom and your rights, reach out to the experienced drug defense attorneys of Johnston, Moore & Thompson.
+To protect your future as well as your freedom and your rights, reach out to the experienced drug defense attorneys of Johnston, Moore & Weston.
 Contact us to discuss your case and to set up a consultation.